immunefi-team/Bounty_Boosts/Alchemix/31430 - [SC - Insight] QA.md

 # QA

-Submitted on Sat May 18 2024 19:07:31 GMT-0400 (Atlantic Standard Time) by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 01:07:31 UTC by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31430